 Drama improves your concentration, cultural knowledge, confidence, creativity, communication and collaboration - these are all important life skills which will serve you well as you move on to university study and your career.
-This is an active and thought-provoking subject which encourages you to think "outside the box" and to use your voice and movement skills to convey meaning.
+This is an active and thought-provoking subject which encourages you to think "outside the box" and to use your voice, movement, and design skills to convey meaning.